GoogleCloudPlatform/community/tutorials/data-science-exploration/index.md

+---
-# Exploratory queries with BigQuery
+title: Exploratory queries with Google BigQuery
+description: TODO @jerjou.
+author: jerjou
+tags: Data Science, BigQuery
+date_published: 2017-05-10
+---

-[Google BigQuery](//g.co/cloud/bigquery) is a fully-managed service for data exploration using an SQL syntax.
+[Google BigQuery](/bigquery) is a fully-managed service for data exploration using an SQL syntax.
 Once data has been loaded into the service, it can be queried at interactive speeds, without having to know beforehand what you're looking for.